Agility Planner: Addressing the Challenges of Business Continuity Planning

 First of all, there is the sheer scale of the problem.
 Monitoring the readiness of all the systems as well as the key personnel can be a complex task.

 Secondly, there’s no clarity of what metrics to use to determine the success of a plan.
 Besides that, if managing business continuity isn’t your primary occupation, time can be very limited.

-Agility Planner helps tackle both of these challenges as it offers you a template with historical data to begin your work, shows you which areas need improvement, and allows you to streamline communication with everyone on the business continuity team.
+Agility Planner helps tackle both of these challenges.
+It offers you a template with historical data to begin your work, shows you which areas need improvement, and allows you to streamline communication with everyone on the business continuity team.

 g.
 Complexity of the process

-As organizations evolve and restructure, data management in most advanced software enables plans to be relocated to reflect changes in business structure or business location.
-Software, such as Agility Planner, hosts all relevant and important documents, related to your company's business continuity processes, under one roof.
-Should a BIA, or any other important document be updated, the changes can be accessed by anyone and anywhere with proper rights.
-Besides that, with task delegation and progress tracking your Business Continuity program will always hit its deadlines.
+As organizations evolve and restructure, data management in most advanced software enables plans to be relocated to reflect business structure changes or business location changes.
+Software, such as Agility Planner, hosts all relevant and important documents related to your company's business continuity processes under one roof.
+Should a BIA or any other important document be updated, anyone can access the changes with proper rights.
+Besides that, with task delegation and progress tracking, your Business Continuity program will always hit its deadlines.

 How to Get Started with Business Continuity Planning